naimz82/passcraft/README.md

 **PassCraft** is a multi-language password and passphrase generator available in **C++**, **Java**, **JavaScript**, **PHP**, and **Python**.
 Each implementation runs in the **Command Line Interface (CLI)**, allowing users to generate secure passwords or memorable passphrases with customizable options.

+> [!NOTE]
+> Most of the examples below are for a Linux/MacOS environment.
+Windows users will need to adjust accordingly.

 ### 📦 Project Structure
 ```text
 passcraft/